 The media plays an immense role in how we perceive the world around us.
 It is imperative that journalists and news producers remain objective to prevent media bias.
 Unfortunately, the success rate of this has been significantly low, especially in regards to HBCUs.

 Since their founding in the 1800s, Historically Black Colleges and Universities have played an important role in the African-American community.
-During post-slavery, these institutions provided African-Americans help to provide an opportunity to gain access to a quality education.
+During post-slavery, these institutions provided African-Americans an opportunity to gain access to a quality education.

 HBCUs have been a Mecca for black talent.
 They have produced revolutionary leaders, lawyers, journalists, artists, doctors, and athletes.
 Even so, HBCUs suffered from diminishment and low regard in the media.